Protecting children has always been a major MEL priority, and it is up to all of us to do everything possible to prevent and report child abuse.

 To address this challenge, MEL has developed a model policies and procedures document, “Addressing the Protection and Safe Treatment of Minors (revised 6/21),” for our members that ensure that programs include the safeguards and protections needed when providing services for children.

 MEL has developed specific training programs for elected officials and for the managers, supervisors and volunteers involved in programs serving children.
 Our goal: to reach more than 100,000 officials and staff members with these programs.
 Training programs for police officers and EMS responders are also included.
 The training assists members in recognizing issues affecting children and understanding their responsibility to act in the child’s best interest.

 The “Protecting Children from Abuse” video is available and we have developed an accompanying Protecting Children Resource Guide.
-The video is available for public viewing on the website and as part of the elected official’s training program through and the MSI Learning Management Portal, which will record your participation, click here for instructions.
-Click here for the MSI LIVE schedule for the Risk Management Course for Managers & Supervisors for 2021.
+The video is available for public viewing on the website and as part of the elected official’s training program through and the MSI Learning Management Portal, which will record your participation.
+Click here for the MSI LIVE schedule for the Risk Management Course for Managers & Supervisors.